 Natural gas exploration and development in northeast B.C. require large volumes of water.
-This water is needed to access the natural gas locked within tight shale rock reservoirs during a process called hydraulic fracturing, or "fracking."
+This water is needed for a process called hydraulic fracturing, or fracking, which is used to access the natural gas locked within tight shale rock reservoirs.
 This process releases the gas and/or oil by creating spaces in the otherwise tight reservoir that allow the gas to flow.

 Called the Deep Aquifer Fluid Disposal, or DAFD project, the objective was to characterize the capacity of deep disposal zones within the Montney unconventional play fairway in northeast B.C.
 Petrel Roberston Consulting Ltd. (PCRL) was contracted to perform the first step of the DAFD project: map and characterize three different deep saline aquifers identified as high-priority disposal zone targets.